fl-sean03/MolSAIC/resources/usage/quick_start.md

 ### Using the Pipeline API

-The recommended way to use MONET is through the pipeline API, which provides a clean, chainable interface:
+The recommended way to use MolSAIC is through the pipeline API, which provides a clean, chainable interface:

 ```python
 from src.pipeline import MolecularPipeline